mongodb/specifications/source/crud/crud.rst

     maxAwaitTimeMS: Optional<Int64>;

     /**
-     * Deprecated : 4.0.
-Maximum number of documents or index keys to scan when executing the query.
+     * Maximum number of documents or index keys to scan when executing the query.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *
      * @see https://docs.mongodb.com/manual/reference/command/find/
+     * @deprecated 4.0
      */
     maxScan: Optional<Int64>;